 Line 2 Contemplation through the crack of the door = not seeing everything.
 Changes to (59) Dispersion.
 It is not helpful to place yourself in the center of a situation with a selfish or wishful attitude.
 You will only see what you want to see.
 There is much that can’t be seen because your view is limited.
 Look at the situation from a broader view.
 Expand a self serving perspective into something that allows you to see more clearly.

 Line 3 Contemplation of one’s life = a decision to advance or retreat.
 Changes to (53) Development.
 An important decision must be made.
 Taking responsibility for the part you play in succeeding and failing allows you to make better choices.
 In a past situation one examines the truth of what transpired and comes to understand why things unfold the way they do.

 Line 4 Contemplating what others experience = looking broadly at their benefit.
-Changes to (12) Obstruction.
+Changes to (12) Standstill.
 Beyond purely selfish motives, you observe how your actions influence others.
 You may need to make a sacrifice for the benefit of the team beyond selfish aims.
 Social awareness furthers your growth where you can make significant contributions.
 Until you climb out of a purely self centered perspective, you may reach a Standstill.
 A shift in perspective can open the way forward.